 All construction workers understand there is a certain amount of risk when working on a New York job site, but that does not mean they do not deserve fair and proper compensation after an accident.
 While workers should abide by all safety standards and requirements as outlined by OSHA guidelines, some injuries are unavoidable if a construction company or property owner acts negligently, either by avoiding to tell a worker about a damaged electrical cord or faulty generator.

-As such, the attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, provide legal representation to construction workers who have suffered serious electrical injuries, including:
+As such, the attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, provide legal representation to construction workers who have suffered serious electrical injuries, including:

 - Power line workers